-- 6.4 The minutes of the panel will record details of the discussion with regard to the proposal and the outcome agreed by the panel. - 6.5 Quality Assurance and Enhancement will formally note the approval of the Short Course on the Course Register and at Education and Experience Committee. - 6.7 The panel will determine whether the proposal can be approved and will determine the following, as appropriate: - The credit rating; - The level of credit; - The appropriateness of the proposed assessment. - 6.8 Following the decisions of the panel, the chair will then: - Confirm that the proposal has been approved. or - Issue a statement of conditions to be met pending approval. or - Notify the partner that the proposal has been unsuccessful and that further work is not justified. - 6.9 Where conditions of approval are set, the deadline for submission of responses to approval conditions shall be determined by the panel.
+- Notify the partner that the proposal has been unsuccessful and that further work is not justified. - 6.9.
+Where conditions of approval are set, the deadline for submission of responses to approval conditions shall be determined by the panel.
 Short Courses may not be offered until all conditions have been satisfied.
-The following standard conditions will be set where appropriate: - External Examiner Nominations that the Short Course proposer should take action to ensure that an external examiner is nominated and approved to cover delivery of the approved Short Course(s) (see the Quality Manual Part 9); - Memorandum of Cooperation that the final memorandum of cooperation is agreed and signed by the parties; - Local laws and regulations that the partner presents verifiable evidence to confirm that government approval to deliver the courses(s) has been obtained.
+The following standard conditions will be set where appropriate: - External Examiner Nominations that the Short Course proposer should take action to ensure that an external examiner is nominated and approved to cover delivery of the approved Short Course(s) (see the Quality Manual Part 9); - Memorandum of Cooperation/Course Schedule that the final memorandum of cooperation or Course Schedule is agreed and signed by the parties; - Local laws and regulations that the partner presents verifiable evidence to confirm that government approval to deliver the courses(s) has been obtained.